rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 The sower sows the word. ^0414

-And these are the ones along the path, where the word is sown : when they hear, Satan immediately comes and takes away the word that is sown in them. ^0415
+And these are the ones along the path, where the word is sown: when they hear, Satan immediately comes and takes away the word that is sown in them. ^0415

-And these are the ones sown on rocky ground : the ones who, when they hear the word, immediately receive it with joy. ^0416
+And these are the ones sown on rocky ground: the ones who, when they hear the word, immediately receive it with joy. ^0416

 And they have no root in themselves, but endure for a while; then, when tribulation or persecution arises on account of the word, immediately they fall away. ^0417